 Georgia has been active in healthcare price transparency legislation.
-This legislative session, the legislature introduced HB 678, a bill aimed at providing consumer protection from surprise billing.
-Under this bill, a consumer getting non-emergency services would receive information on whether the medical providers involved are in the patient’s insurance network, what the fees will be, and how much the patient’s policy will pay.
+This legislative session, the legislature introduced HB 678 and SB 359, two bills aimed at providing consumer protection from surprise billing.
+Under House Bill 678, a consumer getting non-emergency services would receive information on whether the medical providers involved are in the patient’s insurance network, what the fees will be, and how much the patient’s policy will pay.
 A similar legislation was proposed in the 2017 session but ultimately died.
-The legislature did pass, in the last session, a legislation regulating pharmacy benefits managers (PBMs) to promote pharmaceutical price transparency.
+Senate Bill 359 is similar to but broader than HB 678.
+The Senate version has provisions on payment for non-network medical services that the insurance industry opposes.
+In addition, in the 2017 legislative session, the legislature passed a legislation regulating pharmacy benefits managers (PBMs) to promote pharmaceutical price transparency.

 Separately, we have our eye on provider markets in the state.
 Several Georgia rural hospitals have closed in the past four years, indicating a crisis of access for low-income and underserved residents in non-urban areas.
 In addition, on September 5, 2014, the FTC announced that it was withdrawing its acceptance of the consent agreement reached in the August 2013 settlement with the Hospital Authority of Albany-Dougherty County and Phoebe Putney Health System following a merger challenge by the FTC that had gone all the way to the U.S. Supreme Court.